dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ### Static site hosting

-Static site hosting is possible with static Blazor WebAssembly apps because they're downloaded to clients as a set of static files.
-Static Blazor WebAssembly apps don't require a server to execute server-side code in order to download and run and can be delivered via a [Content Delivery Network (CDN)](https://developer.mozilla.org/docs/Glossary/CDN) (for example, [Azure CDN](https://azure.microsoft.com/services/cdn/)).
+Static site hosting is possible with standalone Blazor WebAssembly apps because they're downloaded to clients as a set of static files.
+Standalone Blazor WebAssembly apps don't require a server to execute server-side code in order to download and run and can be delivered via a [Content Delivery Network (CDN)](https://developer.mozilla.org/docs/Glossary/CDN) (for example, [Azure CDN](https://azure.microsoft.com/services/cdn/)).

 :::moniker range=">= aspnetcore-6.0"

 Although Blazor Hybrid apps are compiled into one or more self-contained deployment assets, the assets are usually provided to clients through a third-party app store.
-If static hosting is an app requirement, select static Blazor WebAssembly.
+If static hosting is an app requirement, select standalone Blazor WebAssembly.

 :::moniker-end